Insight

 Conflict escalates: Subjective probability: 5%

-Ceasefire breaks down after two weeks.
+Ceasefire breaks down.
 Iranian proxies continue attacks in region.
-Strait of Hormuz traffic remains impaired up to June.
+Strait of Hormuz traffic remains heavily impaired through June.

 Both sides increase intensity and breadth of attacks.
 Strait of Hormuz closed beyond July.
 Further strikes on regional energy infrastructure.